IGNF/NeatMap/README.md

 # (True) => Means that all attributes will be copied
 otherLayout, layoutBoundingBox = advanced_layout(layerClassified, classAttribute , attSecondary, layerName, True)

 #Bounding boxes used for pack layout production
 error = QgsVectorFileWriter.writeAsVectorFormat(layoutBoundingBox, os.path.join(output_dir,"boundingBox.shp"),"utf-8", crs, "ESRI Shapefile")

+#Packed layout
+error = QgsVectorFileWriter.writeAsVectorFormat(otherLayout, os.path.join(output_dir,"otherLayout.shp"),"utf-8", crs, "ESRI Shapefile")

+#Step 3 ter : other layout method, less optimal that in Step 3 bis.
+The widestbox is placed at first and the other one
+#Are placed on this box, according to the x axis etc (like making a wall with bricks)
+# (layerClassified) : the input layer (the output from previous step)
+# (classAttribute) : the name of the attribute in which the class will be stored)
+# (attSecondary) : the secondary ranking attribute
+# (layerName) : the name of the output layer name
+# (True) => Means that all attributes will be copied
+otherLayout2, layoutBoundingBox2 = fast_layout(layerClassified, classAttribute , attSecondary, layerName, True)

+#Bounding boxes used for fast layout production
+error = QgsVectorFileWriter.writeAsVectorFormat(layoutBoundingBox2, os.path.join(output_dir,"boundingBox2.shp"),"utf-8", crs, "ESRI Shapefile")

+#Packed layout
+error = QgsVectorFileWriter.writeAsVectorFormat(otherLayout2, os.path.join(output_dir,"otherLayout2.shp"),"utf-8", crs, "ESRI Shapefile")

+qgs.exitQgis()

 ```